Manage Client Intake and Referrals

 - Find and select the Referral Organization and Referral Organization Contact.
 NMH has both its partner organization and their intake manager in the system.

-- Add some descriptive text to the Subject and Description fields.
+- Enter some descriptive text in the Subject and Description fields.

 - Click Save.

 Rosa could also create an inbound referral for another program at NMH.
-Although it may feel like an outbound referral from Rosa's perspective, it's an inbound referral from the perspective of NMH’s other program teams.
-Be sure to mark these types of internal requests as inbound referrals so that it’s successfully added to other teams’ referrals queues.
+These types of internal requests are always marked as inbound referrals so they’re successfully added to other teams’ referrals queues.

-This is the beginning of Rosa’s plan for Tim.
-In the next unit, we’ll follow along as they work together to create a case plan using Case Management.
+This process is the beginning of Rosa’s plan for Tim.
+In the next unit, we follow along as they work together to create a case plan using Case Management.